 - Matthias Odin

 While he engages with universal themes such as wandering, encounter, disorientation, self-construction, and adaptation, the work of Matthias Odin is deeply autobiographical and introspective.
 The essence of his practice lies in the assembly and transformation of collected objects, which serve as anchor points for questioning relationships to spaces and environments.
+Odin is interested in the notion of patina ; he explores how the passage of years leaves its imprint on bodies, objects, and ideas.
 The notion of parallax—the shift between perception and reality—is among the principles guiding his research, alongside a sustained attention to the body and movement.

 His works evoke familiar spaces, whether permanent or temporary: at times a student studio furnished with standardized objects, at others an improvised workshop within a disused warehouse.
 Upon arriving in Paris, Matthias Odin found himself compelled to occupy marginalized spaces, sometimes clandestinely.
 These experiences have profoundly shaped his reflections on the occupation of urban space and on the strategies individuals develop to inhabit it.
-The city, in revealing tensions between freedom, constraint, and precarity, thus appears as a kind of vortex.
+The city, in revealing tensions between freedom and constraint thus appears as a kind of vortex.

 The physical gesture is central to his work: the body acts as the agent that constructs, assembles, and transforms surrounding objects, imbuing them with new relationships and meanings.
 Through this process of détournement, Odin has developed a distinctive material vocabulary: spheres and rubber balls he produces himself, ersatz IKEA-like objects, as well as concrete, steel, and glass.
 Together, they form a formal language that runs throughout his practice.
 Video, sound, and photography regularly extend and enrich his installations, creating immersive environments for the viewer.